neonevm/neon-evm.docs/docs/developing/getting_started.md

 To get started quickly with Neon, follow the steps below.

 ### Step 1: Install MetaMask
-Install MetaMask by clicking the "Download now" on [MetaMask's homepage](https://metamask.io/).
+Install MetaMask by following the setup instructions on the [Installing MetaMask](wallet/metamask_setup.md#installing-metamask) page.

-### Step 2: Create a New MetaMask Account
-Open your MetaMask wallet, and in the upper-right corner, click on the account icon.
-Click `Create Account` in the dropdown menu and create a new account by giving it a descriptive name.

-### Step 3: Connect MetaMask to Neon EVM Devnet
+### Step 2: Connect MetaMask to the Neon EVM Devnet
-In this step, you will connect to the Solana [Devnet](https://docs.solana.com/clusters#devnet) cluster.
-There are two ways to do so: using Chainlist.org or manually.
+There are two ways to connect to the Solana [Devnet](https://docs.solana.com/clusters#devnet) cluster: using Chainlist.org or manually.

 #### Option A: Connect with Chainlist.org
 Go to [Chainlist](https://chainlist.org/) and type `Neon` in the search bar.
 You should see `Neon EVM Devnet` and `Neon EVM MainNet`.